gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Now, reading a file, an environment variable, or a system property is no longer tracked inside the implementation of the `ValueSource`.
 The value of the `ValueSource` is still recomputed each time the build runs, and the configuration cache entry is only invalidated if the value changes.

-#### Files read at the configuration time become build configuration inputs

-Files read at the configuration time with `FileInputStream` or some Kotlin APIs now become build configuration inputs.
-The configuration cache is invalidated if the contents of such file change between builds.

 ## Promoted features
 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.